sp-uhh/avgen/README.md

 where `$noisy_dir` is the directory containing the noisy audio files and `$video_roi_dir` is the directory containing the video ROI files.
 The output will be saved in the directory `$out_dir`.

+Make sure that the noisy audio and video files are named the same way, e.g., `audio_0001.wav` and `video_0001.mp4`.

 ## Citation

 If you find this code useful, please consider citing the following paper: